ligi/docs/docs/trezor-apps/_sources/bitex.rst.txt

 .. image:: images/bitex03.png

 Authenticate with your PIN.
-Note, that PIN is never asked again until you disconect the device.
+Note, that PIN is never asked again until you disconnect the device.
 Done!

 From now on you will be able to Sign in with TREZOR to your Bitex.la account and never again worry that your password might be stolen by a keylogger.
 Go ahead and try it!
 Log out, go to the login page, select Sign-in with TREZOR and confirm the action on your TREZOR.
-You have just singed in to Bitex.la using TREZOR.
+You have just signed in to Bitex.la using TREZOR.

 In case you ever need to unlink your TREZOR, you can do it easily in user preference section.
 After clicking on Unlink your TREZOR device.